Benedikt Kristjánsson

-Benedikt Kristjánsson (born 1987) is an Icelandic operatic and concert tenor who is based in Germany and has appeared internationally.
-He focuses on Baroque music, especially by Johann Sebastian Bach, but has also performed and recorded Romantic lieder and contemporary music.
-He has performed Bach's St John Passion in an arrangement for one singer, keyboard and percussion, notably in a live broadcast from Bach's resting place at the Thomaskirche on Good Friday 2020.
+Benedikt Kristjánsson (born 23 September 1987) is an Icelandic operatic and concert tenor who lives in Germany and has appeared internationally.
+He focuses on baroque music, especially by Johann Sebastian Bach, but has also performed and recorded romantic lieder and contemporary music.
+He has performed Bach's St John Passion in an arrangement for one singer, keyboard and percussion, in a live broadcast from Bach's resting place at the on Good Friday in 2020.